gabeklein/expressive-mvc/README.md

 }
 ```
 This will have no bearing on context, it will simply be "provided" to everyone.
 Wrapping children, in this case, is doable but optional.
 > The active instance is destroyed when its Provider unmounts.
-You'll most likely use this to limit the side-effects of a Singleton, while a particular UI is rendered.
+You'll most likely use this to limit the side-effects of a Singleton, to when a particular UI is rendered.

 <br/>